-If possible, construction on the Adobe Falls Faculty/Staff Housing site component of the proposed project shall occur outside of the migratory bird nesting season (generally March 15 though September 15 annually) to prevent injury or harm to nesting migratory bird species protected under the Migratory Bird Treaty Act.
-In adidition, clearing of habitat on the site shall be completed prior to the onset of the migratory nesting bird, whenever possible, to discourage and/or prevent nesting onsite during the nesting season.
-If construction on the Adobe Falls Faculty/Staff Housing site component of the proposed project is to occur during the general breeding bird season for migratory species, prior to commencement of grading activities, SDSU, or its designee shall conduct thorough nesting bird surveys for migratory species protected under the Mirgatory Brid Treaty Act.
-The surveys shall focus on detection of nests and nesting activity, with a focus on detection of nesting gnatcatchers.
+BR-3 If feasible, construction of the Adobe Falls Faculty/Staff Housing site shall occur outside of the migratory bird nesting season (generally March 15 through September 15 annually) to prevent injury or harm to nesting migratory species protected under the Migratory Bird Treaty Act.
+In addition, clearing of habitat on the site shall be completed prior to the onset of the migratory nesting bird season, whenever possible, to discourage and/or prevent nesting on-site during the nesting season.

-If construction on the Adobe Falls Faculty/Staff Housing site component of the proposed project is to occur during the raptor breeding season (January through October, annually), prior to commencement of grading activities and at a time during the breeding season, SDSU, or its designee, shall conduct a focused survey for nesting raptors to assess the presence/absence of sensitive nesting raptors within and adjacent to the Adobe Falls Faculty/Staff Housing site.
-If any active raptor nests are detected, the area will be flagged, along with a buffer of 250 to 300 feet (specific width to be determined by the project biologist) and will be avoided until the birds have fledged, or it has been determined that the nest has failed.
+In the event construction of the Adobe Falls Faculty/Staff Housing site Upper or Lower Village is to occur during the migratory bird general breeding season, prior to the commencement of grading activities, SDSU, or its designee, shall conduct nesting bird surveys for species protected under the Migratory Bird Treaty Act in order to assess the presence/absence of migratory birds within and adjacent to the Adobe Falls Faculty/Staff Housing site.
+The surveys shall focus on the detection of nests and nesting activity, with a focus on the detection of nesting gnatcatchers.
+If any active gnatcatcher nests are detected, the area shall be flagged, along with a buffer of 250 to 300 feet (specific width to be determined by the project biologist), and shall be avoided until the birds have fledged or it has been determined that the nest has failed.